About breast cancer

 - a lump, lumpiness or thickening, especially if it is in only one breast

-- changes in the size or shape of the breast
+- changes in the size or shape of a breast

-- changes in the skin of the breast, such as dimpling or indentation, a rash, a scaly appearance, unusual redness or other colour changes
+- a change in the skin of the breast, such as dimpling or indentation, a rash, a scaly appearance, unusual redness or other colour changes

 - swelling or discomfort in the armpit

-- persistent, unusual pain that is not related to your normal monthly menstrual cycle, remains after your period and occurs in one breast only.
+- ongoing, unusual pain that is not related to your normal monthly menstrual cycle, remains after your period and occurs in one breast only.

-Most breast changes aren't caused by cancer.
-However, if you have symptoms, see your doctor without delay.
+Most breast changes aren’t caused by cancer.
+If you have symptoms, see your doctor without delay.

-Apart from non-melanoma skin cancer, breast cancer is the most common cancer found in Australian women - it represents 28% of all cancers diagnosed in women.
-About 17,000 women are diagnosed with breast cancer each year, and one in eight will be diagnosed by the age of 85.
-1
+Breast cancer is the most common cancer in Australian women (apart from common skin cancers).
+About 17,000 women, according to statistics on breast cancer published by the Australian Institute of Health and Welfare in 2018, are diagnosed with breast cancer each year, and one in eight will be diagnosed by the age of 85.

 Although breast cancer can occur at any age, it is more common in women over 40.
-Almost 70% of breast cancers are diagnosed in women aged 40-69, and about 25% are diagnosed in women aged 70 and over.
+Almost 70 per cent of breast cancers are diagnosed in women aged between 40 and 69, and about 25 per cent are diagnosed in women aged 70 or older.
 In rare cases, women are diagnosed during pregnancy.

-About 140 men are diagnosed with breast cancer in Australia each year, and most of these men are over 50.
-Resources are available for men diagnosed with breast cancer - visit Cancer Australia's Breast Cancer in Men.
+About 150 men are diagnosed with breast cancer in Australia each year, and most of these men are over 50.

 Health professionals you may see